paul-bennett/juggle/src/main/resources/README.md

 superclass of every reference type, at a minimum Juggle would have to include hundreds of methods that return `Object` in every result.)

-Omitting `-p` and omitting `-r` will list all methods in the JDK.
+Omitting the return type and parameters will list all methods in the JDK.
 While marginally interesting, the output is rather too long to be helpful!

-If Juggle can't find classes that you mention in `-p` or `-r` arguments, it emits a warning and treats them as if you specified `Object` instead.
-This can result in exceedingly lengthy output.
+If Juggle can't find classes that you mention in the query, it emits a warning and treats them as if you specified `Object` instead.
+This also can result in exceedingly lengthy output.

 Juggle treats non-static methods as if they have a silent first parameter whose type is the class in question:
 ````
-$ juggle -p java.util.regex.Matcher -p java.lang.String -r java.lang.String
+$ juggle 'java.lang.String (? super java.util.regex.Matcher, java.lang.String)'
 public String java.util.regex.Matcher.group(String)
 public String java.util.regex.Matcher.replaceAll(String)
 public String java.util.regex.Matcher.replaceFirst(String)